Skip to Content

 A physical exam, combined with all of your test results, will help determine the type and stage of your cancer.
 Determining the stage of your cancer helps your doctor form your treatment plan.

-GI cancer treatments
+Our cancer treatments

 The type of treatment you receive is dependent on the characteristics of your cancer, evidence-based guidelines, your age, your general health and your diagnosis.